Skip to main content

 • Complete all required sections, sign, and submit with required evidence.

-• Failure to provide evidence of substantiality for the investment.
+• Failure to provide evidence of substantial investment or trade.

 Checklist (What is the Form DS-156E checklist?)